AdithyaDamarla/AdithyaDamarla/README.md

 <img src="image_20250122_115241.png" alt="GitHub Banner" width="35%" />

 # About Me:
 I'm currently working on innovative robotics projects, focusing on advanced control systems.
 I'm looking to collaborate on cutting-edge robotics applications and research.
 I'm seeking help with expanding my knowledge in emerging robotics technologies.
 I'm currently learning about the latest advancements in robotics and control systems.
-Ask me about my journey as a dedicated Robotics Engineer with over two years of experience, my proficiency in various tools and technologies.
+Ask me about my journey as a dedicated Robotics Engineer with over three years of experience, my proficiency in various tools and technologies.

 ## 🌐 Socials: